Opening Hours

 The Children’s Forest grew out of the desire of a number of new parents associated with (then) Men of the Trees to give their children a living link with the earth.
 The idea evolved to the point where families were invited to contribute to the planting of a forest in which all children could share, with the first stage planted in 2001.

 With each passing year, the Forest grew as more and more children become Children’s Forest members, and as each new stage is planted with native seedlings.
-Now complete, the Forest has 18 stages of growth, with the last stage planted in 2018.
+Members are encouraged to look for their tiles in the three huts along the Children's Forest path, connecting the Village to Mussel Pool.

 Each time you visit you will see how the bushland grows and ebbs.